AfterClass-io/afterclass.io-v2/CONTRIBUTING.md

 Please review and adhere to the [Code of Conduct](CODE_OF_CONDUCT.md) when participating in this project.

+## Our Philosophy

+Refer to our [Project Philosophy](PHILOSOPHY.md) for the standards that we adhere to.

 ## Open Development

 All work on AfterClass happens directly on